bravedave/dvc-template/readme.md

 This is a template for using the DVC Framework

 Installing this demo exposes the documentation for using the dvc framework.
 The documentation is written using markdown and is part of the dvc framework.
+The documentation is also part brayworth's web site here : https://brayworth.com/docs/

 ## Features
 1. Quick to setup - easy PHP development environment